spike1292/rxjs-typescript-training/readme.md

 ## 05 - Countup

 Currently the counter can only count up, the buttons count up and count down already update the state.
 Use that state information to change the `intervalProcess$` Observable to support counting down, and back up again when those buttons are clicked.
+You can use the `withLatestFrom` [(docs)](https://rxjs.dev/api/operators/withLatestFrom) [(marbles)](https://rxmarbles.com/#withLatestFrom) operator to get the latest value from another observable in a pipe.

 ## 06 - Dynamic tickspeed

 Currently the tickspeed isn't actually updated when the input is changed.
 Update the `intervalTick$` Observable to use the (intermediate) state to determine to interval speed.
+You can use the `combineLatest` [(docs)](https://rxjs.dev/api/index/function/combineLatest) [(marbles)](https://rxmarbles.com/#combineLatest) observable creation method to get the most recent value of those observables when either one emits a value.

 ## 07 - Dynamic countDiff

 Currently the ammount the count is incremented and decremented is doesn't change when the countDiff input is changed.
 Alter the `intervalProcess$` Observable to use the state value to determine this.
+Hint: create a new intermediate observable that contains all count data you need in `intervalProcess$`.

 ## 08 - Performance optimalisation & refactoring